It’s been a journey. The Journey on how this Cottage in the Mitten came to be.

 Since I have a lot of new followers here, I thought I would tell you a little bit about myself and my Cottage in the Mitten.

-Mr. Mitten and I have been married thirty-one years.
+My husband, otherwise known as Big Al, and I have been married thirty-three years.

 My mother taught me to sew, crochet, and craft when I was a little girl.
-I have always loved crafting and I have always loved decorating.
-As you will see from the story below, I have used my crafting/decor love for a cause near to my heart.
+I’ve always loved crafting and I’ve always loved decorating.
+As you will see from the story below, God has used my crafting/decor love for a cause near to my heart.

 It was an exciting time.
 Moving into a new home AND preparing for Christmas.
 We were on a mission, pushing to be in before the holiday.
-We had a private builder and he was nice enough to let us put our Christmas tree up in the new house before we closed on it, anticipating spending Christmas morning there.
+Having a private builder, he was nice enough to let us put our Christmas tree up, in the new house, before we closed on it.

-Everything at the new house was ready for Christmas!
+Everything at the new house was ready for Christmas.
 The Cottage was just waiting for us to celebrate.
-What we didn’t know is that there would be no Christmas at the new house that year.

-December 20th was the day we started to move some things over to our new house.
-That evening also required a sudden unexpected trip.
+That cold evening, in December, also required a trip to the hospital.
 One of us had to take our sixteen year old son for a scheduled MRI.
 After months of many doctor appointments, weight loss and severe headaches, he could stand no more.

 I expected we would be home within an hour or two.
-Although, that was not the case.
+However, that was not the case.

-That evening proved to be the first of many hard scary days for our family.
+That evening proved to be the first of many hard, scary days for our family.
 Especially for our middle son.
-He was only sixteen.
+After all, he was only sixteen.